ocaml/opam/README.md

 ### Tutorials

-A collection of tutorials are available online at [http://opam.ocamlpro.com].
+A collection of tutorials are available online at http://opam.ocamlpro.com.
-These tutorials are automatically generated from the [OPAM wiki](https://github.com/OCamlPro/opam/wiki/_pages) and are also available in PDF format in the `doc/tutorials` local directory.
+These tutorials are automatically generated from the [OPAM wiki](https://github.com/OCamlPro/opam/wiki/_pages) and are also available in PDF format in the `doc/tutorials` directory.

 ### API, Code Documentation and Developpper Manual

-The API documentation is available under the `doc/html/` local
+The API documentation is available under the `doc/html/`
 directory: all the modules have an associated (and properly documentated) `.mli`.

-The developer manual is available in the `doc/dev-manual/` local directory.
+The developer manual is available in the `doc/dev-manual/` directory.